Time evolution of a thin black ring via Hawking radiation

 \section{Evolution by Evaporation}

-In this section, we discuss general features of time evolution of the evaporating Pomeransky-Sen'kov black ring.
-Then, we focus attention to the case of the Emparan-Reall black ring, and derive semianalitic solutions of the time evolution using the numerical results of the greybody factors.
+In this section, we discuss general features of the time evolution of the evaporating Pomeransky-Sen'kov black ring.
+Then, we focus attention to the case of the Emparan-Reall black ring, and derive semi-analytic solutions of the time evolution using the numerical results of the greybody factors.